 In our pharmaceutical software and services business, we compete against a number of established companies that provide screening, testing and research services, and products that are not based on simulation software.
 There are also software companies whose products do not compete directly with, but are sometimes closely related to, ours.
 Our competitors in this field include some companies with financial, personnel, research, and marketing resources that are larger than ours.
-Our management believes there is currently no significant competitive threat to GastroPlus; however, in spite of a high barrier to entry, one could be developed over time.
-Our new PKPlus software product will compete with one major and a few minor software programs; however, the capabilities and design features of PKPlus, along with more affordable licensing, are expected to generate significant interest.
+Our flagship product, GastroPlus, is the most widely used commercial PBPK modeling platform and has one significant competitor; others could be developed over time, but with the high barrier to entry, it would be difficult to validate new software to levels required to support regulatory submissions.
+Our PKPlus software product will compete with one major and a few minor software programs.
 MedChem Studio, MedChem Designer, and ADMET Predictor/ADMET Modeler operate in a more competitive environment.
 Several other companies presently offer simulation or modeling software, or simulation-software-based services, to the pharmaceutical industry.
 We believe DILIsym and NAFLDsym enjoy a unique market position, with no significant competition.

 Major pharmaceutical companies conduct drug discovery and development efforts through their internal development staffs and through outsourcing.
 Smaller companies generally need to outsource a greater percentage of this research.
-Thus, we compete not only with other software suppliers, but also with the inhouse development teams at some of the larger pharmaceutical companies.
+Thus, we compete not only with other software suppliers and scientific consulting service providers, but also with the inhouse development and scientific consulting teams at some of the larger pharmaceutical companies.

 Although competitive products exist, both new licenses and license renewals for GastroPlus have continued to grow.
 We believe that we enjoy a dominant market share in this segment.
-We believe our ADMET Predictor/ADMET Modeler, MedChem Studio, MedChem Designer, DDDPlus, MembranePlus, PKPlus, KIWI, DILlsym, and NAFLDsym software offerings are each unique in their combination of capabilities and we intend to continue to market them aggressively.
+We believe our ADMET Predictor/ADMET Modeler, MedChem Studio, MedChem Designer, DDDPlus, MembranePlus, PKPlus, KIWI, DILIsym, and NAFLDsym software offerings are each unique in their combination of capabilities and we intend to continue to market them aggressively.

-We believe the key factors in our ability to successfully compete in this field are our ability to: (1) continue to invest in research and development, and develop and support industry-leading simulation and modeling software and related products and services to effectively predict activities and ADMET-related behaviors of new drug-like compounds, (2) design new molecules with acceptable activity and ADMET properties, (3) develop and maintain a proprietary database of results of physical experiments that serve as a basis for simulated studies and empirical models, (4) attract and retain a highly skilled scientific and engineering team, (5) aggressively our products and services to our global market, and (6) develop and maintain relationships with research and development departments of pharmaceutical companies, universities, and government agencies.
+We believe the key factors in our ability to successfully compete in this field are our ability to: (1) continue to invest in research and development, and develop and support industry-leading simulation and modeling software and related products and services to effectively predict activities and ADMET-related behaviors of new drug-like compounds, (2) design new molecules with acceptable activity and ADMET properties, (3) develop and maintain a proprietary database of results of physical experiments that serve as a basis for simulated studies and empirical models, (4) continue to attract and retain a highly skilled scientific and engineering team, (5) aggressively promote our products and services to our global market, and (6) develop and maintain relationships with research and development departments of pharmaceutical companies, universities, and government agencies.

-In addition, we actively seek strategic acquisitions to expand the pharmaceutical software and services business and to explore opportunities in aerospace and general healthcare.
+In addition, we actively seek strategic acquisitions to expand the pharmaceutical software and services business.